-It’s far easier to splurge on a shell jacket or puffy, but baselayers play an important role in your layering, and they can be the key to sustained comfort on the coldest days.
-If you’re seeking layers for active pursuits, it’s essential to invest in a full-body set, such as the Ibex Woolies Pro Tech — but don’t think you have to drain your accounts to make it happen.
-The budget MEETYOO Thermal Underwear Set gets the nod from us as well.
+It’s far easier to splurge on a shell jacket or puffy, but baselayers play an important role in your layering.
+They can be the key to sustained comfort on the coldest days.
+If you’re seeking layers for active pursuits, it’s essential to invest in a full-body set, such as the Ibex Woolies Pro Tech.
+But, don’t think you have to drain your accounts to make it happen.
+The budget MEETYOO Thermal Underwear Set gets our nod as well.

 Our primary tester of men’s base layers is Steve Graepel, an experienced skier, climber, and trail runner based in Idaho.
-During testing, Graepel wore various base layers in all sorts of winter conditions.
+During our most recent testing in 2026, Graepel wore five new sets of base layers in all sorts of winter conditions while skiing around Idaho.
 From thick heavyweight options to thin, barely there layers, Graepel assessed fit, feel, warmth, durability, and more.
 These are the layers we rely on all winter long.

 The Best Base Layers for Men of 2026